Decluttering When You Don’t See Eye to Eye: 5 Ways to Find Common Ground

 4. Offer Hands-On Help

 If your partner struggles to get started, offer to make the process easier.
-You can hold up items while they decide what to keep and what to let go of.
+You can hold up items while they decide what to keep or let go of.
 Sometimes, just having someone there to guide and encourage can make all the difference.

 5. Compromise and Respect Boundaries